algbio/themisto/README.md

                                 directory and the temporary file is deleted after use.
   -c, --color-file arg          One color per sequence in the fasta file,
-                                one color name per line.
-Required only if you want to build the colors. (default: "") --auto-colors             Instead of a color file let the program automatically give colors integer names
-                                (0,1,2...)
+                                one color per line.
+If not given, colors are not built, unless --auto-colors is
+                                given. (default: "")
+      --auto-colors             Instead of a color file, number the sequences with integers 0,1,2,... in the
+                                same order as in the sequence file.)
   -o, --index-dir arg           Directory where the index will be built.
                                 Always required, directory must exist
                                 before running.